kazcare/cheesy-cheese/README.md

 * But this picture takes 100% width for the smaller screens and ingredients shifts under the picture.

-* under ingredients it has a method section showing how to cook the food step by step.
+* Under ingredients it has a method section showing how to cook the food step by step.

 <img src="docs/recipe-page.png">